-CBSE Class 10 Science Exam 2020: Important Long Answer Type Questions with Solutions
+CBSE Class 10 Science Exam 2021: Check Important Long Answer Type Questions with Solutions

 Question 1. (a) Write chemical equations for the reactions involved in obtaining pure alumina from the mineral bauxite which has impurities of iron oxide and silica.